Cloudflare Tunnel Setup Guide

 # Run all verification checks

-./uis cloudflare verify
+./uis network verify cloudflare

 This runs 5 checks: